openownership/register/README.markdown

 ### Combining and Uploading the results

+- Re-attach to the screen session (assuming you left it running)
+- Stop the sidekiq instances and close each screen window:
+  `ctrl+a 1`, `ctrl+c`, `ctrl+d`, repeat for each numbered screen window.
-- Clean up the Redis set used to de-dupe the exported statements.
-It's not needed (we only use the list for ordering) and takes up precious memory in Redis.
+- In the existing rails console, or a new one.
+Clean up the Redis set used to de-dupe the exported statements.
+It's not needed (we only need a list for ordering the combined file now) and takes up precious memory in Redis.
+  `redis.del('bods-export-redis-statements-set')`.
 - Find the export id from the export you just finished (it should be the same as the latest/only folder name in RAILS_ROOT/tmp/exports).
+- Run a BodsExportUpoloader:
+  `BodsExportUploader.new(export_id).call`
+- This will take hours, so disconnect your screen session again

 **Note**: If you're starting a new rails shell to run this command, remember
 a) to do it in a Screen session (it takes hours so you'll want to disconnect)